Stationary Distribution Convergence of the Offered Waiting Processes for GI/GI/1+GI Queues in Heavy Traffic: Uniform Moment Estimates

-\black{We first prove Proposition~\ref{moment1} and Theorem~\ref{convstat} under the assumption that the hazard rate is scaled (that is, $(\mathbb A1)$--$(\mathbb A4)$ hold for part (a) and $(\mathbb A5)$ additionally holds for part (b)).
-The case that the hazard rate is not scaled is covered by minor adjustments to the proofs, which are shown at the end of proof of Theorem~\ref{convstat}.}
+{Before proving Proposition \ref{moment1}, we provide a roadmap about how it will be used in the proofs of the main results.
+Proposition \ref{moment1} yields uniform (in the scaling parameter) moment bounds for the scaled Markov process of the $GI/GI/1+GI$ system.
+We use such uniform moment estimates, in conjunction with the Lyapunov function methods of Meyn and Tweedie \cite{Meyn:Tweedie:1993[3]} and Dai and Meyn \cite{Dai:Meyn:1995}, in order to obtain time uniform moment bounds (via weighted return time estimates) for {the aforementioned scaled Markov process}.
+Then, the sought-after moment bounds for the stationary distributions, uniform in the scaling parameter, readily follow (see \eqref{eq:to-show} and \eqref{eq:needed1} in the proof of Theorem \ref{convstat}) and this yields tightness of the collection of the stationary distributions and hence Theorem \ref{convstat}.}

-{The proof of Proposition~\ref{moment1} relies on a martingale representation of the offered waiting time process and the continuity properties of a nonlinear generalized regulator mapping.
-We first provide this setup, and second give the proof.}
+{The crux in proving Proposition~\ref{moment1} lies in two versions of pathwise stability results (Lemmas \ref{lem-10a} and \ref{lem-10b}), whose intuitive ideas are provided right after stating those results.} The proof of Proposition~\ref{moment1} relies on a martingale representation of the offered waiting time process.
+We first provide this setup, and second give the proof.